rinde/RinSim/example/README.md

 # RinSim Examples

 RinSim comes with a number of examples, each example listed here can be run directly from the jar file.
+Instructions on how to run them can be found [here](../docs/howtorun.md).

 ## Core examples
 These are examples showcasing functionality from the `RinSim-core` project.